Japanese encephalitis is an infectious disease that is prevalent only in Asia and north-eastern Australia. The disease is caused by a virus.

 How can you avoid contracting Japanese encephalitis?

 Given that travellers’ risk of infection is low, in most risk areas good anti-mosquito measures offer adequate protection.
-Check out here which anti-mosquito measures you can take.
+Check out our anti-mosquito measures.
 Depending on your travel plans and personal situation, you may also be advised to get vaccinated.
 Different criteria apply to children who stay in risk areas for extended periods, mainly because children run a greater risk than adults of the disease being serious.
-For more information contact the Travel Clinic of KLM Health Services.